 Cane Creek State Park also features picnic sites, a screened pavilion, enclosed climate-controlled pavilion, visitor center with exhibits and gift shop, launch ramp, barrier-free fishing piers, hiking trail, kayak trail, bathhouse, restrooms, and a playground.
 Flat-bottom fishing boats, solo and tandem kayaks, and bicycles [NOTE: These are not mountain bikes] can be rented at the visitor center.

-Hiking, backpacking, mountain biking trails, and a kayak trail, offer outdoor adventure including birding and other wildlife viewing opportunities.
-The 15.5-mile, multi-use trail goes through rolling terrain, along the lake, and across many bridges including three suspension bridges.
+Hiking, backpacking, mountain biking and kayak trails offer park visitors hours of outdoor entertainment, including birding and other wildlife viewing opportunities.
+The 15.5-mile, multi-use trail – one of the park’s top attractions – goes through rolling terrain, along the lake, and across many bridges including three suspension bridges.
 There is also a 2.5-mile multi-use trail for smaller adventures.
 The park’s 2.5-mile kayak trail offers a relaxing outdoor aquatic adventure.

 To reach Cane Creek State Park from Star City, travel five miles east on Ark.
 293 to the park.